dochy-ksti/docchi/docchi_manual/manual/directory_composition_and_how_to_handle.md

 There's no limitation about directory compositions in Dochy.

-But history_dir, save_dir, and src_dir need to be dedicated directories, and let Dochy manage them.
+But history_dir, save_dir, and src_dir need to be dedicated directories, and let Docchi manage them.

-Other than API, you can create, modify and remove source JSON5 files in src_dir, and remove .dochy files in save_dir.
+Other than API, you can create, modify and remove source JSON5 files in src_dir, and remove .docchi files in save_dir.

-In other words, you aren't allowed to add, modify, and remove files in save and history dirs, except .dochy files in save_dir.
+In other words, you aren't allowed to add, modify, and remove files in save and history dirs, except .docchi files in save_dir.

 You can add and remove files in save and history dirs with API.
 (Currently no functions to modify are available.)